muhammedshereefn/WatchVogue-Ecommerce/README.md

 ### Sales Graph
 - **Visualize Sales Data**: Gain insights with graphical representations of sales.

+## How to Use

+To get started with the WatchVogue, follow these steps:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the application using `npm start`.

 ## Acknowledgments
 A heartfelt thank you to everyone who supported me throughout this journey.
 Your encouragement and assistance have been invaluable.